mikezano/zano-press/its-not-working/what-will-specificity-do-for-you.md

 ## ...whats the problem?

 First, let's use this awesome [Specificity Calculator](https://specificity.keegan.st/) that can help us determine what rules would take precedent.
-In case you didn't know, all the rules you write in css have a secret value to them.
+In case you didn't know, all the rules you write in css have a secret value (cardinality) to them.
 When two different styles affect the same element, the one that is more 'specific' a.k.a has the higher value, wins.
 Plugging in the tfirst value we

 ![An image](../.vuepress/public/images/posts/specifiticy-calcuator-1.png)